MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 We don't have plans to stop supporting Microsoft legacy CE at this point.
 However, future cardinality estimator-related improvements and fixes are centered around more recent versions of the CE.

-#### Q7: I have only a few queries that are regressing with the default CE, but most queries are the same or even improved.
+#### Q7: I only have a few queries regressing with the default CE, but most query performance is the same or even improved.
 What should I do?

 A more granular alternative to the server-scoped trace flag 9481 or the LEGACY_CARDINALITY_ESTIMATION database scoped configuration is the use of the query-scoped USE HINT construct.
 For more information, see [USE HINT query hint argument in SQL Server 2016](https://support.microsoft.com/help/3189813/update-introduces-use-hint-query-hint-argument-in-sql-server-2016) and [USE HINT](/sql/t-sql/queries/hints-transact-sql-query#use_hint).